paankaur/mini-message/README.md

 ```

 ## Roles and Work Distribution
-- Paan and Aleksander had in a part in everything.
+- Paan and Aleksander had a part in everything.

 ## License
 ISC (see package.json)